 \section{Introduction}

-Dysarthria is a group of motor speech disorders resulting from neuromuscular control disturbances, affecting diverse speech dimensions such as respiration, phonation, resonance, articulation, and prosody \cite{darley1969differential}.
-Accordingly, people with dysarthria often suffer from degraded speech intelligibility, repeated communication failures, and, sequentially, poor quality of life.
-Hence, accurate and reliable speech assessment is essential for diagnoses and treatments, as it helps track the condition of patients and the effectiveness of treatments.
+Dysarthria is a group of motor speech disorders resulting from neuromuscular control disturbances, which affects diverse speech dimensions such as respiration, phonation, resonance, articulation, and prosody \cite{darley1969differential}.
+Accordingly, people with dysarthria often suffer from degraded speech intelligibility, repeated communication failures, and, consequently, poor quality of life.
+Hence, accurate and reliable speech assessment is essential in the clinical field, as it helps track the condition of patients and the effectiveness of treatments.

 The most common way of assessing severity levels of dysarthria is by conducting standardized tests such as Frenchay Dysarthria Assessment (FDA) \cite{enderby1980frenchay}.
 However, these tests heavily rely on human perceptual evaluations, which can be subjective and laborious.
 Therefore, automatic assessments that are highly consistent with the experts will have great potential for assisting clinicians in diagnosis and therapy.